scorpia-dev/amazon-product-api/README.md

 * JDK9 or higher
 * Build with Maven
 * Lombok has been used to reduce boilerplate code
+* Google's Gson library has been used to process the JSON from the API

 ### Running
 Run as a Spring Boot App